 In many circumstances, the obligor will have taken out a life insurance policy from which the child support obligation may be satisfied.
 If the obligor did not have a life insurance policy at the time of death, then the future child support payments are classified as a claim against the obilgor’s estate.
 The person who is entitled to receive child support (“obligee”) essentially becomes a creditor of the obligor’s estate.
 In the Texas Estates Code’s scheme of creditor priority, child support claims enjoy their own priority and are paid from estate proceeds after such expenses as funeral costs, expenses of administration, and payment of secured debt such as mortgages.
 This priority exists not only for unpaid future child support, but for any unpaid child support arrearages as well.

 This blog post has explained some of the basic issues surrounding acceptable documents as last will and testaments under Texas law.
-If you or your family may be facing a contested will under Texas law, please reach out to one of our top Dallas, Texas, estate and probate lawyers for a no charge initial phone consultation.
+If you or your family may be facing a contested will under Texas law, please reach out to one of our top Dallas, Texas, estate and probate lawyers for an initial phone consultation.
 Each situation is unique, and a consultation with one of our attorneys can clarify not only your documentation but whether a will contest may be in the works.